michaeldhu/docs/js/built-in-objects.md

 ## undefined

-`undefined` is only a variable of global scope, thus you can use undefined as an identifier in any other scope.
+`undefined` is only a variable of global scope, thus you can use undefined as an identifier in any other scope, but don't do this anyway.

 ```javascript